-3.3 Goals and Plan Creation
+3.3.
+Goals and Plan Creation

 In addition to the operator and method input files, a planning problem file is created that represents the goal of the plan.
-When the Java version of SHOP2 executes, it takes the two files and converts them to Java, which can subsequently be executed to attain the plan.
+When the Java version of SHOP2 executes, it takes the two files and converts them to Java, which can subsequently be executed to implement the plan and attain the goal.
 As there are alternate services available that can implement identical functionality as defined in the methods, there can be multiple plans.
 In the example GetBookPrice, when book name and a desired currency format is available in the initial state, SHOP2 returns two separate and both equally valid plans for the book price conversion goal:

 '''

+Plan 1:

+BookFinderService; AmazonPriceService; CurrencyConverterService;

+Plan 2:

-Plan 1: BookFinderService; AmazonPriceService; CurrencyConverterService; Plan 2: BookFinderService; BNPriceService; CurrencyConverterService;
+BookFinderService; BNPriceService; CurrencyConverterService;

 '''

-SHOP2 can create an indexed list of plans.
+A planner like SHOP2 can create an indexed list of plans.
 Multiple plan generation is a central feature since it allows different alternative plans to be executed in case of failure without the need to re-start the planning itself.
-Plan 2 above is such an alternative.
-Differences between plans can be noted and future selection can be based on this.
-We create an index to a plan repository to enable efficient access.
+Plan 2 above is such an alternative that uses an alternative service for one of the process components.
+Differences between plans can be noted and future selection can be based on this - for instance reliability, availability or performance could be observed and noted for later fault analysis and re-planning.
+We create an index to a plan repository to enable efficient access at runtime.

-4 An Execution, Monitoring and Planning Architecture
+4. An Execution, Monitoring and Planning Architecture

-A monitoring system with two components is the backbone, see Fig. 2:
+A monitoring system with two components is the backbone of our architecture, see Fig. 2: The first component is an autonomous plan execution component.
+Its aims are:

-The first component is an autonomous plan execution component.
-Its aims are: conversion of abstract plans into executable service processes, pre-execution preparation of the execution environment including service description and deployment files, but also context fault-handling determination in addition to plan conversion, execution of the process using a service process engine.
+- the conversion of abstract plans into executable service processes, - the pre-execution preparation of the execution environment including service description and deployment files, but also context fault-handling determination in addition to plan conversion, - the execution of the process using a service process engine.